The Last Supper (Leonardo): Damage and restorations

 Because Sforza had ordered the church to be rebuilt hastily, the masons filled the walls with moisture-retaining rubble.
 The painting was done on a thin exterior wall, so the effects of humidity were felt keenly, and the paint failed to properly adhere to it.
 Because of the method used, soon after the painting was completed on 9 February 1498 it began to deteriorate.
 In 1499, Louis XII contemplated removing the painting from the wall and taking it to France.
 As early as 1517, the painting was starting to flake, and in 1532 Gerolamo Cardano described it as "blurred and colorless compared with what I remember of it when I saw it as a boy".
-By 1556 – fewer than sixty years after it was finished – Giorgio Vasari described the painting as reduced to a "muddle of blots" so deteriorated that the figures were unrecognizable.
+By 1556 – less than sixty years after it was finished – Giorgio Vasari described the painting as reduced to a "muddle of blots" so deteriorated that the figures were unrecognizable.
 By the second half of the 16th century, Gian Paolo Lomazzo stated that "the painting is all ruined".
 In 1652, a doorway was cut through the (then unrecognisable) painting, and later bricked up; this can still be seen as the irregular arch-shaped structure near the center base of the painting.
 It is believed, through early copies, that Jesus' feet were in a position symbolizing the forthcoming crucifixion.
 In 1768, a curtain was hung over the painting intended for its protection; the curtain instead trapped moisture on the surface, and whenever it was pulled back, it scratched the flaking paint.